 Research results

-The results investigate continuously dysregulated interpretation patterns in pancreas development and pancreatic cancer.
+The results investigated continuously dysregulated interpretation patterns in pancreas development and pancreatic cancer.

 Research conclusions

 Integrative analysis of continuously dysregulated interpretation patterns to establish the inverse interpretation in metabolites and gene levels.
-Through integrating the genes with metabolites, some key abnormal regions of metabolic pathways have been established.
+Through integrating the genes with metabolites, some key abnormal regions of metabolic pathways were established.

 Research perspectives

-With the increase of human disease database, a larger-scale integrative analysis is needed for the correlation with pancreas development and cancer.
-We believe the more convince underlying mechanism and potential drug development targets could be supposed by the larger-scale development and integrative cancer analysis in further.
-Also, this method could be used for other diseases investigation.
+With the increase in human disease databases, a larger-scale integrative analysis is needed for the correlation with pancreas development and cancer.
+We believe the more convince underlying mechanism and potential drug development targets could be supposed by larger-scale development and integrative cancer analysis in future studies.
+This method could also be used for the investigation of other diseases.

 Acknowledgments

-We appreciate Dr. Xi Huang for supports in editing the manuscript.
+We appreciate Dr. Xi Huang for support in editing the manuscript.

 REFERENCES